Twenty-five (card game): Preliminaries

-A full pack of 52 cards is used and each player receives five cards, dealt in pairs and triplets, being the next card on the top of the pack turned up for trumps.
+A full pack of 52 cards is used and each player receives five cards, dealt in pairs and triplets, being the next card on the top of the pack turned up for trump.
 Each player starts with a prearranged amount, which may be of 20 chips or counters, and puts up one chip upon the table to form a pool.
 The pool is usually limited to a certain maximum, which once reached there is no further subscription, though each dealer is required to "tit-up" the pool.

 The turn to deal and play always passes to the left, and after the first hand, each player deals in rotation.
 Where the game is strictly played, the person who misdeals, or who departs from the order with which the game began, of dealing either the three or the two cards first, forfeits his stake.
-Stack the rest face down, turning the topmost card for trumps.
+Stack the rest face down, turning the topmost card for trump.